npfrazier/JuliaHOPSPACK/README.md

 As you might expect there is a choice to be made.

 I see two ready-to-implement strategies for running HOPSPACK.
-For quick reference I provide a bullet point summary here and a more detailed discussion below.
+One requires building an executable and one does not.
+For quick reference I provide a bullet point summary and a more detailed discussion below.
 All code in the repo is set up to run the <a href="#example">example problem</a>.

 #### QUICK INDEX
  * <a href="#qdiscuss">Quick Discussion</a>